Julien Neaves – Editor

 Writer 1: And this time we will have a sexy female Terminator!

 Writer 2: With big gazongas!
+Like huge!

 Writer 1: Ohh yeah!

-Head writer: All I have to say is Box..Office…gold!
+Producer: All I have to say is…Box..Office…gold!

 And now back to the present.
 Actually Kristanna Loken’s indomitable TX was one of the better parts of the film which felt mostly like a rehash of the previous two.
-Arnie is back again (he always comes back) and is cool too but lacks chemistry with Nick Stahl’s John Connor who is a serviceable if somewhat unlikable character.
+Arnie is back again (he always comes back) and is cool too, but he lacks chemistry with Nick Stahl’s John Connor who is a serviceable if somewhat unlikable character.
 Claire Danes’ Kate Brewster, though, was as annoying as a stone in your shoe.
 The ending with the nuclear bombs falling was pretty awesome though.

 #3 Terminator: The Sarah Connor Chronicles

 If you never heard about it (which is sadly the case for many) this series aired on Fox from 2008-2009 and tells the story of Sarah and John after the events of Terminator 2.
-They meet a mysterious female Terminator named Cameron (a post Firefly Summer Glau) and battle Terminators and try to stop Skynet.
+They meet a mysterious female Terminator named Cameron (a post-Firefly Summer Glau), battle Terminators, and try to stop Skynet.

-Returning to TSCC Thomas Dekker is decent as John Connor but is somewhat overshadowed by Glau and Headey.
-The film delves deep into the mother/son relationship and the post-apocalyptic future.
+Returning to TSCC, Thomas Dekker is decent as John Connor but is somewhat overshadowed by Glau and Headey.
+The series delves deep both into the mother/son relationship and the post-apocalyptic future.
 It also explores complex and thought-provoking themes.
 And the action is fantastic!
 Sadly, like Firefly, Fox pulled the plug early and TSCC ended after a Season 2 cliffhanger.
-Even so this sleeper series is a must watch for any fan of the franchise or just good sci fi television in general.
+Even so, this sleeper series is a must watch for any fan of the franchise or just good Sci Fi television in general.

 #2 The Terminator

 The early 80s was such a sweet time for action sci fi.
-We had the mind blowing Aliens in 1986 and two years earlier the action gem The Terminator.
+We had the mind-blowing Aliens in 1986 and two years earlier the action gem The Terminator.
 This is where it all started folks.
-The post-apocalyptic future, the time traveling cyborg and the very first “I’ll be back.”
-Arnold is in top form as the unstoppable killing machine, Michael Biehn’s Kyle Reese is a valiant and courageous future solider and Linda Hamilton’s Sarah is sweet and vulnerable but with an inner strength.
+The post-apocalyptic future, the time-traveling cyborg and the very first “I’ll be back.”
+Arnold is in top form as the unstoppable killing machine, Michael Biehn’s Kyle Reese is a valiant and courageous future solider, and Linda Hamilton’s Sarah is sweet and vulnerable, but with an inner strength.

-The darkest entry in the franchise it features some brutal Terminator murders and a bleak tone.
-The action is thrilling especially the police station assault and the final battle.
+The darkest entry in the franchise, it features some brutal Terminator murders and a bleak tone.
+The action is thrilling, especially the police station assault and the final battle.
 It is iconic in every way and entertaining throughout while addressing deeper themes of fate, hope and humanity.
 Cameron would have to come really good to top this one.

 #1 Terminator 2: Judgment Day

-And Cameron improved on the original in every way with this seminal work of perfection.
+And Cameron improved on the original in every way with this seminal work of Sci Fi perfection.
 If you have not seen T2 you have not lived!
 Oh my goodness.
 What is there not to love about this movie?
 Arnold kicks so much backside and takes so many names as the reprogrammed Terminator.
 His surrogate father/son relationship with John (Edward Furlong) is funny, tender and touching.
-Hamilton’s now buff, highly trained and slightly unhinged Sarah Connor is one of fiercest female characters ever put to film.
+Hamilton’s now buff, highly-trained and slightly unhinged Sarah Connor is one of the fiercest female characters ever put to film.
 And Robert Patrick’s liquid metal T-1000 is terrifying and an unprecedented work of special effects wizardry.

+So if you enjoyed this list how about a share?
+It will be greatly appreciated.
 For my ranking of all the Alien franchise movies you can click here.
 Hasta la vista baby!